Nick Sundberg: College career

-Sundberg attended the University of California, Berkeley, where he played in 52 consecutive games and served as the long snapper for his entire four-year college career.
+Sundberg attended the University of California, Berkeley, where he played in 52 consecutive games and served as the long snapper for his entire four-year college career wit the Golden Bears.
 He won the starting job in preseason as a true freshman and served as the long snapper on field goals and punts in all 13 games all four years at Cal.

 Sundberg graduated with a degree in legal studies in three-and-a-half years.

 Professional career

 Carolina Panthers

 Sundberg was signed as an undrafted free agent by the Carolina Panthers on April 28, 2009.
 He was waived by the Panthers on August 7, 2009.

 Baltimore Ravens

 Sundberg was signed to the practice squad of the Baltimore Ravens on December 23, 2009.